DCodeMorris/ePortfolio/index.md

 </p>

 <p style="text-indent: 55px;">
-Security is a practice I always have in mind from the moment I start a project, to after I finish it.
-I make sure sensitive information is protected and not only in my work but also in my day-to-day life.
+Security is the main focus in the forefront of all new projects and implemented throughout the projects entirety.
+I ensure sensitive information is protected and not only in my work but also in my day-to-day life.
 In artifact three I showcase additional security enhancements that far exceed the requirements of my project to showcase the importance of security I hold.
 In my narrative for artifact three you will understand and visualize my abilities and knowledge and commitment to security with implementing password hashing, authentication, limited access options.
 </p>

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------